-In the first part of this assignment, you will implement argument passing to the runprogram function.
+This assignment is composed on the following tasks: In the first part you will implement argument passing for the runprogram function.
 This function implements process creation for commands passed to the kernel through the command line.
-The function currently does not accept arguments, so commands of the form p <command>;q can only be passed the name of an executable.
+The function currently does not accept arguments, so commands of the form p <command>;q can only be passed the name of the executable.